Estate Administration — Reporting Requirements to HMRC

 The personal representatives are responsible for valuing the estate of the person who has died.
 This includes property, personal possessions, house contents, cars, investments, and cash assets.
 This will also include any business interests, and assets which are owned jointly.

-If inheritance tax is payable, HMRC will require a professional valuation of any property or land, business interests, and any personal possessions worth more than £500.
+If inheritance tax (IHT) is payable, HMRC will require a professional valuation of any property or land, business interests, and any personal possessions worth more than £500.

 Gifts